Where To Find Professional Images For Your eCommerce Website

-Buying the image is no guarantee that it won't show up on someone else's website however as they are sold under a “non-exclusive” contract basis but you can use them in an unlimited number of projects and in any media.
+Buying the image is no guarantee that it won't show up on someone else's website however as they are sold on a “non-exclusive” contract basis but you can use them in an unlimited number of projects and any media.

-Many of the “free” resources that I'm about to list require no attribution or acknowledgement of where you obtained the image but it's always worth reading the terms and conditions of each site to make sure you know you are not going to be in copyright infringement.
+Many of the “free” resources that I'm about to list need no attribution or acknowledgement of where you obtained the image, but it's always worth reading the terms and conditions of each site to make sure you know you are not going to be in copyright infringement.

 Creative Commons Zero means that you are free to do with the image what you like and you don't need to give author acknowledgement.

 Creative Commons Attribution means that you need to credit the author of the image.
 You can do this by placing a simple text link under the photo with a link to the author site.